-Design Academy Eindhoven graduate Shahar Livne has created a clay-like material using discarded plastic, which she envisions as a valuable commodity that future civilisations will mine for.
+Design Academy Eindhoven graduate Shahar Livne has created a clay-like material using discarded plastic that could be mined by future civilisations.

 The Israeli designer is presenting a range of sculptural objects created from her Lithoplast material at Dutch Design Week.

-Her aim is to challenge the idea that petroleum-based plastics are damaging the planet – by treating the material as something precious.
+Her aim is to challenge the idea that petroleum-based plastics are damaging the planet by treating their waste as a valuable commodity for future generations.

 She speculates that plastic production will cease in the future.
 As a result, the discarded waste from the present era would be seen as a rare and natural resource, needing to be mined from deep underground.